NansPellicari/UE4-FactorsFactory/Docs/Developers.md

 -   there is a [proto in javascript](../JsProto/proto.js) to test quickly the system
 -   Core [Class diagram](./Core/ClassDiagram.md) (TODO update them)

-<a id="markdown-4-how-to-override-create-my-own-factor-factor-unitstate--operator" name="4-how-to-override-create-my-own-factor-factor-unitstate--operator"></a>
+<a id="markdown-4-how-to-override-create-my-own-factor-factor-unit--operator" name="4-how-to-override-create-my-own-factor-factor-unit--operator"></a>

-## 4. How to override, create my own Factor, Factor Unit/State & Operator
+## 4. How to override, create my own Factor, Factor Unit & Operator

 First, I create the whole structure to be the most extensible.
 To doing it, we have to consider **4** basics elements (those in blue):

 ![basic class](./mermaid/basic-class.png)

-> To get more details, you can read the [README definitions](../README.md#3-definitions) section.
+> :bookmark_tabs: To get more details, you can read the [README: What Is A Factor](../README.md#23-what-is-a-factor) section.
-> To get more details about the **orange** classes, see [NansTimelineSystem: How to override](https://github.com/NansPellicari/UE4-NansTimelineSystem/blob/master/Docs/Developers.md#3-how-to-override-create-my-own-event-timeline-etc) section.
+> :bookmark_tabs: To get more details about the **orange** classes, see [NansTimelineSystem: How to override](https://github.com/NansPellicari/UE4-NansTimelineSystem/blob/master/Docs/Developers.md#3-how-to-override-create-my-own-event-timeline-etc) section.

 Each of these **Core** classes in `Source/NansFactorsFactoryCore` have their **decorator(s)** in the `Source/NansFactorsFactoryUE4`.
 The most preferable way to extend them, it's to create your own decorators or override existants decorators.

-<a id="markdown-41-factorstate" name="41-factorstate"></a>
+<a id="markdown-41-factor" name="41-factor"></a>

 ### 4.1.
-FactorState

-TODO: Improve the system to allow it

-<a id="markdown-42-factor" name="42-factor"></a>

-### 4.2.
 Factor

 You can create your own C++ or Blueprint class overriding the default [FactorDecorator](../Source/NansFactorsFactoryUE4/Public/Factor/FactorDecorator.h) class.

-<a id="markdown-43-factorunit" name="43-factorunit"></a>
+<a id="markdown-42-factorunit" name="42-factorunit"></a>

-### 4.3.
+### 4.2.
 FactorUnit

-Factor Unit contains data about factor alteration it provides.
+Factor Unit contains data about factor **alteration** it provides.
 It is also the glue with `FactorOperator` object and `Event` from `TimelineSystem`.
-If you want to create a more complex behavior like changing the factor computation, maybe you should rather overrides [FactorOperator & FactorProvider](#44-factoroperator--factorprovider) instead.
 The best way is to extend this base class [FactorUnitAdapterAbstract.h](../Source/NansFactorsFactoryUE4/Public/FactorUnit/FactorUnitAdapterAbstract.h).
 You can extend it with only a Blueprint or in C++.

+> If you want to create a more complex behavior like changing the factor computation, maybe you should rather overrides [FactorOperator & FactorProvider](#44-factoroperator--factorprovider) instead.

-<a id="markdown-44-factoroperator--factorprovider" name="44-factoroperator--factorprovider"></a>
+<a id="markdown-43-factoroperator--operatorprovider" name="43-factoroperator--operatorprovider"></a>

-### 4.4.
-FactorOperator & FactorProvider
+### 4.3.
+FactorOperator & OperatorProvider

-TODO: Improve this to alow overrides
+<a id="markdown-431-factoroperator" name="431-factoroperator"></a>

+#### 4.3.1.
+FactorOperator

+Its goal is to compute data from its `FactorUnit` wrapper related to all previous `FactorUnit` set in the `Factor`.

+For simple operation you can just implement [NFactorOperatorInterface](../Source/NansFactorsFactoryCore/Public/Operator/Interfaces.h), it just add a new operation at the top of the `FactorUnits` stack in `Factor` object (the case for null, add, multiply, divider, subtract).

+For more complex computing like making an operation with a specfic previous `FactorUnit` (like the [ResetOperator](../Source/NansFactorsFactoryCore/Public/Operator/ResetOperator.h) for example), you can implement [NFactorOperatorInterfaceWithFactor](../Source/NansFactorsFactoryCore/Public/Operator/Interfaces.h).
+Using it allows to provide the `Factor` object (so the `FactorUnits` stack) into your `FactorOperator` object during its computation.

+<a id="markdown-432-operatorprovider" name="432-operatorprovider"></a>

+#### 4.3.2.
+OperatorProvider

+It's aimed to provide an `FactorOperator` to a `FactorUnit`.
+You **have to** always create one associated to your `FactorOperator`, it allows to parameterized `FactorUnit` creation with your new `FactorOperator`.
+You just have to override [UNOperatorProviderBase](../Source/NansFactorsFactoryUE4/Public/Operator/OperatorProviders.h) and fill the `GetOperator()` method.

 <a id="markdown-5-special-case-load-game" name="5-special-case-load-game"></a>